iam-vl/server-scripts/py-prj/shortener/docs/chunk1.md

 Goal: Anon users can create/share short links via a web form or API.

-> **INFO**
-> How to enter the Docker postgresql shell:
-> `docker exec -it postgres1 psql -U postgres`
-> How to create db s on Docker:
-> `docker exec -it postgres1 psql -U postgres -c "CREATE DATABASE pgr_shortener;"`
-> Ноw to run the migrations on Docker:
-> 1. Copy the migrations file into the container:
-> `docker cp migrations.sql postgres1:/migration.sql`
-> 2. Execute the migrations inside the container:
-> `docker exec -it psql -U postgres -d pgr_shortener -f /migrations.sql`

 Steps:
 1. Prep: Create folders, create  / activate a venv, install the dependencies:
 ```sh